Before You Hire a Spellcaster

 A Final Note

-Take your time.
-Read carefully.
-If urgency is removed and something still feels clear, steady, and respectful—that matters.
+You don’t need a perfect decision.
+You need a steady one.
+If urgency is removed and something still feels clear, respectful, and grounded—that matters.

 — Lilly